1. Influence on supply chain

 Contributors: Yuta Kanzawa and Kunihiko Miyoshi

 We extracted expected delivery days and prices of toilet paper from Amazon websites around the world (*1) starting from April 9, 2020.
 Delivery locations were determined by the postal codes available on the websites, or by the locations based on our point of access (*2).
 Estimated delivery days is calendar days between the earliest date shown in the product page in Amazon and the date we saw that page (*3).
+We have some missing data points due to failures of data collection.

 Fact 1.
 Estimated Delivery Days (EDD)